dcm4che/dcm4che/dcm4che-tool/dcm4che-tool-upsscu/README.md

                                               Unsubscribe, Suspend, Receive.
                                               If no Command is specified, Find
                                               will be used.
+     -P,--process <transaction-uid>           Change Workitem State to IN PROGRESS with given
+                                              <transaction-uid>.
         --proxy <[user:password@]host:port>   specify host and port of the HTTP Proxy to tunnel the DICOM
                                               connection.